 1. Do Not Panic

-First things first, stay calm and do not panic.
+Stay calm and do not panic.
 The experience may be a bit scary but try to relax.
 If it happened while eating, stop eating immediately.

 2. Remove The Filling From Your Mouth